Covers of stacky curves and limits of plane quintics: Introduction

 \subsubsection{Acknowledgments}

 Thanks to Anand Patel and Ravi Vakil for the stimulating conversations that spawned this project.
 Thanks to Alessandro Chiodo and Marco Pacini for sharing their expertise on orbifold curves and theta characteristics.
 Thanks to Johan de Jong and Brendan Hassett for their help and encouragement.
+Thanks to Changho Han and Aaron Landesman for correcting some errors in an earlier draft.